How Budgeting Your Money Weekly Can Change the Way You Spend Money

-You have a monthly budget of $500 for groceries.
+Let’s say you have a monthly budget of $500 for groceries.
 You are halfway through the month and decide to check in with where you are for the next two weeks.
 Turns out you spent two-thirds of your grocery money already.

 You know what that means for the next two weeks?
 Its gonna be a tight grocery budget.
-You look around in your budget and notice you have money “available” in your service/maintenance account so you ‘borrow’ an extra $50 to make up the difference.
+You look around in your budget and notice you have money “available” in your service/maintenance category so you ‘borrow’ an extra $50 to make up the difference.

 A week goes by and your tire goes flat.
 That $50 you borrowed from service/maintenance– well now you really need it.
 So you look around for money in your budget and decide to yet again ‘borrow’ from the money you have had earmarked for savings.

 Or you have a terrible drive thru coffee habit *cough* and you didn’t realize that all those $2 and $3 coffees were adding up to an extra $50/month…until the end of the month.

 You see where this goes and why monthly budgets are not hard to make, but they’re hard to stick to?

 If you are not super diligent and are not constantly checking in on your progress, you will find yourself off track before you realize it.